Blackphenixlord/Blackphenixlord/README.md

 - 👋 Hi, I’m @Blackphenixlord
 - 👀 I’m interested in VOLLYBALL
 - 🌱 I’m currently learning CODEING
-- ⚡ Fun fact: I AM NOT GAY
+- ⚡ Fun fact: I AM GAY
 - 🍔 I am a big back
 <!---
 Blackphenixlord/Blackphenixlord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.